Augus1999/pyPDFeditor-GUI/README.md

 ## Others

-Icons and setting files are stored in the directory `C:\User\USER\.pyPDFeditor-GUI` (Windows) or `home/USER/.pyPDFeditor-GUI` (Linux).
+Setting files are stored in the directory `C:\User\USER\.pyPDFeditor-GUI` (Windows) or `home/USER/.pyPDFeditor-GUI` (Linux).
 Please reset the application if icons display incorrectly after upgrading.

 Please report any errors to [Issues](https://github.com/Augus1999/pyPDFeditor-GUI/issues).
 Thank you!